Seville is the capital of southern Spain’s Andalusia region, and also the fourth largest city in Spain.

 Churches, Synagogues, Mosques

-Roman Catholicism is the largest religion in Sevilla, but also all religions are allowed and practised by many citizens.
-Please contact your hotel concierge for current times of services or nearby churches.
+Although Seville (like the rest of Spain) is basically Catholic, all religions are allowed and practised.
+Please contact your hotel concierge for current times of services or nearby places of worship.

 There is no city tax in Seville, also known as tourist tax or accommodation tax.

-The official currency in Spain is Euro (€).
-You can exchange your currency in exchange offices and banks which clearly display Currency exchange rates.
+The official currency in Spain is the Euro (€).
+You can exchange your currency without any limits for the total amount at all banks as well as many exchange offices in Seville.
 When you are exchanging your currency, you need your passport or official ID card.
 If you do not have it with you, the bank may refuse to exchange your currency.

 Because of its antiquity and influence, Seville is full of museums, galleries and archaeological sites.
 Some of the most important museums in Seville are probably the Museo de Bellas Artes (Museum of Fine Arts), the Centro Andaluz de Arte Contemporáneo (Andalucian Museum of Contemporary Art) but also the Museo de Baile Flamenco (Flamenco Museum of Seville).